 4. Not mobile responsive

-According to this CMS Report study, 57% of customers say they won’t recommend a poorly designed mobile site.
-Don’t lose over half of your potential viewers because your website isn’t optimized for a mobile device.
+According to this CMS Report study, 57% of customers say they won’t recommend a company with a poorly designed mobile site.

 5. Content is difficult to update